bermanmk/esp-idf/examples/bluetooth/ble_spp_client/README.md

 ### 3.4 Receiving Data Wirelessly

-  The server will receive this data in the ESP_GATTS_WRITE_EVT event and send data to the Uart terminal by `uart_wrire_bytes` function.
+  The server will receive this data in the ESP_GATTS_WRITE_EVT event and send data to the Uart terminal by `uart_write_bytes` function.
 For example:

     case ESP_GATTS_WRITE_EVT:
             ...